adhd-and-motivation

 Need Help with ADHD?

-Consult Psychotherapists who understands ADHD and can help you in the journey of wellness.
+Consult Psychotherapists who understand ADHD and can help you in the journey of wellness.

 It’s crucial to shift the narrative around ADHD and motivation.
 It’s not a matter of trying harder or mustering more willpower.
 Instead, it’s about understanding the unique ways in which ADHD impacts motivation and finding ways to work with—not against—the brain’s natural tendencies.
 Compassion, both self-compassion and from others, plays a vital role in supporting people with ADHD in their daily lives.